elunna/nerfhack-changelog/README.md

 * Add inventory weight/carrycap and n/52 items display
 * /> or < can be used to autotravel to stairs (autostairtravel option)
 * New config option to show damage and flanking bonuses (showdamage option)
+* New config option: noflipsoko.
+Enables player to choose whether they want their Soko levels to be flipped.
+If enabled, incurs Sokobon penalty for use.
 * Show weights of objects in inventory (invweight option)
 * Display AC values for armor in the hero's inventory (Splice)
 * Pets' items can be managed with #loot